 Hildegard stepped lightly at her side as they moved slowly down the Via del Plebiscito.
 The buildings on either side of them were tall, narrowing their field of view and presenting numerous opportunities for an ambush.
 Hanne hated urban combat, but it’s what she was trained for and it was all that they would be getting.
 At the very least, their quarry was much easier to lure.

-Capitolina had tried to explain it to her.
+Capitolina had tried to explain those creatures to her.
 They were spirits by nature.
 Not ghosts, but powerful beings from a more ancient and primal part of the world, entities who had always lived in mankind’s shadow.
-The most potent and intelligent could be reasoned with, taking more defined and often humanoid form, such as the nymph that cared for the garden.
-More powerful and bestial specimens became monsters straight out of legend, manticores and chimeras and other terrible things spawned from human fears.
+The most potent and intelligent could be reasoned with, taking more defined and often humanoid form, such as the nymph that cared for the greenhouse.
+More powerful and bestial specimens became monsters straight out of legend, manticores and hydras and other terrible things spawned from human fears.
 Even without a mythic heritage, a common spirit was not to be underestimated.
 The rangers might number fifty now, but they had lost many to carelessness, poor luck, or a particularly cunning spirit in the past.

 They had been quick to learn from their mistakes, and knowledge brought a great deal of power over the monsters outside the sanctuary.
 If you wished to lure out the risen dead, noise was a sufficient motivator to get them moving towards you.
 Other spirits required more arcane procedures.
 Most hostile spirits would come running at the smell of spilled blood.
 Spirits of battle, death, or simple unformed monsters were eager to find their way to it, and a bottle full of pig blood was now standard issue among the rangers.